deeexcee-io/Deex-Shell/README.md

 !!!
 Dont change {5} it is a variable name that is required elsewhere in the code !!!

 # C#/PowerShell Reverse Shell Executable
-Currently Undetected Executable Reverse Shell Windows PE.
+Currently Undetected (Defender) Executable Reverse Shell Windows PE.

 The program generates a unique, obfuscated Powershell Reverse Shell One Liner each time.
 The One Liner is then utilised in the executable which executes the obfuscated Powershell Reverse Shell when ran.